TUDelft-books/TUDelft-template/README.md

-# Your first open interactive textbook using the GitHub template
+# Your first open interactive learning material using the GitHub template

 > This repository reuses CC BY 4.0 licensed content from https://github.com/TeachBooks/template.

-The template allows you to start your own open interactive textbook and hosting that textbook online without knowledge on Git, the Jupyter book package, python or anaconda.
-It doesn't elaborate on the collaborative functionalities of Git or how to edit the book.
+The template allows you to start your own open interactive learning material and hosting that online without knowledge on Git, the Jupyter book package, python or anaconda.
+It doesn't provide full documentation on the functionalities.
 Please look at the TeachBooks manual (https://teachbooks.io/manual) to find more about that!

 ## How to get started